Toskosz/testnet-watch-wallet/README.md

 Main Components:

-    Generate a new Bitcoin address (testnet).
+    Generate a new Bitcoin address (testnet). done.

     Create a watch-only wallet with that address.